gubenkoved/youtube-uploader/readme.md

 # Features

 * Fully automated upload procedure
-* Automatic detection of already uploaded files (only when uploaded by the script, uses descriptino to store metadata)
+* Automatic hash-based detection of already uploaded files (only when uploaded by the script, uses descriptino to store metadata)
+* Caching for the file hashes to avoid repeated calculation
 * Ability to specify cut-off period for files to exclude files created earlier

 # Prerequsites